Open Graph React SEO: Fix Social Previews and Add OG Meta Tags (2026 Guide)

 <meta name="twitter:image:alt" content="Description of the image for accessibility" />

 Use summary_large_image for blog posts and articles.
-It shows a large image above the link text, which gets dramatically more clicks than summary (small square thumbnail).
+It displays a large preview image above the link title and consistently earns more engagement than the standard summary card with its small square thumbnail.

 Using the <TwitterCard> component from @power-seo/react: